WICG/first-party-sets/README.md

 For example, `exampleA.co.uk` could be considered a ccTLD variant of `exampleA.com`.
 If `exampleB.com` and `exampleC.com` are listed in the associated subset, the inclusion of `exampleB.co.uk` and `exampleC.co.uk` as ccTLD variants (of `exampleB.com` and `exampleC.com`, respectively) would *not* count against the limit on the number of associated domains, and would be allowed.

 Note: Browsers may use RWS's domain relationships for other purposes.
-For example, Chrome's [IP Protection proposal](https://github.com/GoogleChrome/ip-protection) includes relying on RWS for the purposes of determining first-party and third-party contexts, but does not change RWS’s Subset Types or Validation criteria.
+For example, Chrome's [IP Protection proposal](https://github.com/GoogleChrome/ip-protection) includes relying on RWS for the purposes of determining first-party and third-party contexts, but does not change RWS's Subset Types or Validation criteria.

 If a submitter is defining related sites for non-browser-storage use cases like IP address, it may be to address network-level performance optimization or access management.
 In these scenarios, it may be appropriate to utilize the "service" subset, which does not have a domain limit but does have ownership requirements.